wsmxcz/Ising2D_MCsimulation/README.md

 - Temperature-dependent equilibration strategy
 - Ordered initialization for low temperatures

+## Time Cost

+On an 8-core AMD Ryzen 9 6900HX, it takes approximately 10 minutes (with default parameters).

 ## Future Improvements

 Several advanced algorithms and techniques could be implemented to improve the efficiency and accuracy of the simulation: